-Because occupations involving physical labor dominate the local economy, Vidor is generally considered to be a blue-collar town.
-35.53% of the Vidor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Vidor is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Vidor who work in office and administrative support (16.46%), sales jobs (10.29%), and teaching (9.40%).
+Vidor is a blue-collar town, with 38.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Vidor is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Vidor who work in office and administrative support (9.84%), sales jobs (9.01%), and teaching (6.46%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Vidor has relatively fewer families with younger children, and/or college students.
 Combined, this makes Vidor a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Vidor is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Vidor does not have a public transit system used by locals to get to and from work.

-The per capita income in Vidor in 2010 was $23,010, which is middle income relative to Texas and the nation.
-This equates to an annual income of $92,040 for a family of four.
+The per capita income in Vidor in 2018 was $23,341, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,364 for a family of four.
 However, Vidor contains both very wealthy and poor people as well.

 The people who call Vidor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vidor residents report their race to be White, followed by Native American.
-Important ancestries of people in Vidor include Irish, English, French , and French Canadian.
+Important ancestries of people in Vidor include German, Irish, French, English, and Italian.

 The most common language spoken in Vidor is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.